+But How to remove dandruff from eyebrows and eyelashes?
 Although blepharitis is not a serious ailment, neither is it contagious, it is chronic and may recur if proper preventive measures are not done.
 Blepharitis is usually caused by bacteria.
 So it is always important to stress that removing any eye makeup before going to sleep is detrimental to the health of your eye area.

 Aside from bacteria, blepharitis may also be caused by the oil glands in your eyelash area.
 When these glands produce too much or too little oil, your eyes could either become dry and flaky or swell up and become inflamed.

 Listed below are symptoms that should lead you to believe that you have blepharitis.

 - The skins on the eyelids become flaky.